suomela/mf2d/README.md

     bin/mf2d 15 example/test-1.fits a.fits b.fits

 "Radius" is the window radius in pixels.
-For example, a radius of 15 means a window of 31x31 pixels in total.
+For example, a radius of 15 in a 2D image means a window of 31x31 pixels in total.

-"Input" is a FITS file, 2 dimensions, floating point values.
+"Input" is a FITS file, 1 or 2 dimensions, 32-bit or 64-bit
+floating point values.

 "Output-median" will be a FITS file that contains the result of median filtering.